-Shrubs and dwarf shrubs were the dominant vegetation cover on all 7 sites (Figure 16).
-Herbaceous vegetation, although low on all sites, was most abundant on Site 5, the site with higher soil moisture, poorer drainage, finer textured soils and lower coarse fragment content than the other 6 sites.
+Shrubs and dwarf shrubs were the dominant vegetation cover on all sites (Figure 19).
+Herbaceous vegetation, although low on all sites, was most abundant on Site 5, which had higher soil moisture, poorer drainage, finer textured soils and lower coarse fragment content than the other sites.
 Site 5 also contained the lowest percent cover of shrubs and dwarf shrubs combined.
-Site 4 contained almost no shrubs and a high level of dwarf shrubs (Figure 16).
-This reflected the lack of juniper (Juniperus communis) and soopolallie (Shepherdia canadensis) and predominance of twinflower (Linnaea borealis) and crowberry (Empetrum nigrum) on this site (Figure 17).
+Site 4 contained almost no shrubs and a high level of dwarf shrubs (Figure 19).
+This reflected the lack of juniper (Juniperus communis) and soopolallie (Shepherdia canadensis) and predominance of twinflower and crowberry on this site (Figure 20).
+Sites 8 to 10 contained abundant dwarf shrubs, primarily Vaccinum scoparium (Figures 19 and 20).